LAG Cologne ( 7th Chamber ), judgement of 11.02.2025 - 7 Sa 635/23

-The plaintiff, a long-standing ticket inspector for a Cologne-based transport company, is at the centre of an employment law dispute.
-He is accused by the defendant (the employer) of serious intentional working time fraud.
-The defendant received initial suspicion from employees of a security company who pointed out irregularities in relation to the plaintiff's working hours.
-The defendant then commissioned a detective agency to monitor the plaintiff in order to get to the bottom of the allegation.
-The detective agency carried out extensive surveillance, during which the plaintiff was observed engaging in private activities during his working hours - from meetings with his girlfriend to coffee breaks and photo shoots.
-The employer then declared extraordinary dismissal.
-The plaintiff immediately filed an action for unfair dismissal and denied all the allegations made against him.
-In particular, he applied for a declaratory judgement that there was a prohibition on the use of evidence with regard to the factual allegations made by the detective agency, which had violated his fundamental rights.
-The defendant filed a counterclaim and above all requested compensation from the plaintiff for the costs of the surveillance totalling approx. 21 thousand euros.
+The plaintiff, a long-time ticket inspector for a Cologne public transport company, is at the centre of an employment dispute.
+The defendant (the employer) accuses him of serious intentional time fraud.
+The defendant initially became suspicious through employees of a security company who pointed out irregularities regarding the plaintiff's working hours.
+The defendant then commissioned a private investigator to monitor the plaintiff in order to get to the bottom of the allegations.
+The investigator conducted extensive surveillance, during which the plaintiff was observed engaging in private activities during his working hours - from meetings with his girlfriend to coffee stops and photo shoots.
+The employer then declared his dismissal for cause.
+The plaintiff immediately filed a wrongful termination suit and denied all allegations made against him.
+In particular, he requested a declaration that there was a prohibition on the use of evidence regarding the investigator's allegations, which he claimed violated his fundamental rights.
+The defendant filed a counterclaim, seeking, in particular, reimbursement from the plaintiff for the costs of the surveillance in the amount of approximately 21 thousand euros.

 The decision:

-The chamber in Cologne stated, the cancellation is permissible and justifiedFurthermore, the plaintiff had to bear the full costs of the surveillance.
-In its decision, the court had to deal with three key questions.
-Firstly, whether the working time fraud could justify termination without notice.
-Secondly, whether the requested ban on gathering evidence of the data collected by the detective agency actually existed and whether the plaintiff actually had to bear the costs of 21 thousand euros used by the defendant.
+The Cologne Chamber found the termination to be permissible and well-founded , and furthermore, the plaintiff had to bear the full costs of the surveillance.
+The court had to address three key questions in its decision: First, whether the time fraud could justify immediate termination.
+Second, whether the requested prohibition on the collection of evidence from the data collected by the detective agency actually existed, and whether the plaintiff was actually required to bear the costs incurred by the defendant, amounting to 21,000 euros.

 Working time fraud:

-The employment relationship can be terminated in accordance with §626 I BGB "important reason" can be terminated without notice if there are facts on the basis of which the terminating party cannot reasonably be expected to continue the employment relationship after weighing up the interests of the parties to the contract.
-According to the case law of the Federal Labour Court, the employee violates the wilful working time fraud in a serious way his Duties of consideration arising from the employment relationship.
-This view is also shared by the Cologne Higher Labour Court, which found that the total of 26 hours of documented working time fraud as a serious breach of trust and therefore considered this to be an "important reason" within the meaning of Section 626 I BGB.
-In addition, like the BAG, it demanded as a further prerequisite that the working hours of the employer difficult to control may be.
+According to Section 626 I of the German Civil Code (BGB), an employment relationship can be terminated without notice for "good cause" if there are facts which, after balancing the interests of all parties to the contract, make it unreasonable for the person terminating the employment relationship to continue.
+According to the case law of the Federal Labour Court, by intentionally committing working time fraud , an employee seriously breaches their duty of consideration arising from the employment relationship .
+The Cologne Labor Court (LAG) also shares this view in this case, viewing the total of 26 hours of documented working time fraud as a serious breach of trust and therefore as "good cause" within the meaning of Section 626 I of the BGB.
+Furthermore, like the Federal Labour Court (BAG), it demanded as a further prerequisite that working hours must be difficult for the employer to monitor .
 However, this is regularly the case for employees working in the field.

-However, the question arose as to whether the evidence presented by the detective agency could be used in court at all.
-If there is a prohibition on the use of evidence, it would be difficult to present the facts justifying the cancellation.
-According to the Cologne Chamber, such a prohibition may exist in any case if the evidence would jeopardise the plaintiff's rights.
-Fundamental rights unjustifiably violated.
-The plaintiff complained of an interference with his General personal rights (APR) pursuant to Art.
-2 I in conjunction with Art.
-1 I GG.
-Among other things, this fundamental right gives citizens the right to determine the extent to which personal circumstances and data can be collected and utilised.
-In this regard, the judges clarified that the detectives' actions, including taking photos of the plaintiff and attaching GPS transmitters to his car, were indeed suitable to justify an encroachment on this fundamental right.
-Nevertheless, this interference was only of low intensity since information was only collected during shift times and on public transport, meaning that practically only that which any passer-by could also have perceived was documented.
-Consequently, according to the LAG, there was no prohibition on the utilisation of evidence.
+However, the question arose as to whether the evidence presented by the detective agency could even be used in court.
+If there were a ban on the use of evidence, it would be difficult to present the facts justifying the termination.
+According to the Cologne Chamber, such a ban can generally exist if the presentation of evidence unjustifiably violates the plaintiff's fundamental rights .
+The plaintiff complained of an infringement of his general right of personality (APR) pursuant to Article 2 I in conjunction with Article 1 I of the Basic Law.
+This fundamental right gives citizens, among other things, the right to determine for themselves the extent to which personal circumstances and data may be collected and used.
+The judges made it clear in this regard that the actions of the detectives, which included taking photos of the plaintiff and attaching GPS transmitters to his car, were indeed sufficient to justify an infringement of this very fundamental right.
+Nevertheless, this interference was of only minor intensity as information was only collected during shift hours and on public transport, and thus, in practice, only what any passerby could have also perceived was documented.
+Consequently, according to the Higher Labour Court, there was no prohibition on the use of evidence.

-Finally, the question had to be clarified as to whether the plaintiff also had to pay the 21 thousand euros spent on the activities of the detectives.
-In the opinion of the court, the employer's claim follows from §§280 I, 249 I BGB.
-In doing so, the court followed the case law of the Federal Labour Court, according to which the employee is entitled to compensation for the breach of contractual obligations the employer for the necessary costs incurred as a result of the work of a detective. must reimburse the costsif the employer, due to a concrete suspicion of an offence the surveillance of the employee to a detective and the employee is convicted of an intentional breach of contract.
-The employer must keep the costs incurred as low as possible in accordance with the legal principle enshrined in Section 254 II of the German Civil Code (BGB) and the Interests of the injuring party must be taken into account appropriately.
-In the opinion of the court, this requirement was met in the present case and the costs for the detective agency are therefore to be reimbursed by the plaintiff.
+Finally, the question still had to be clarified as to whether the plaintiff was also obliged to pay the 21,000 euros spent on the detectives' work.
+In the Chamber's opinion, the employer's claim arises from Sections 280 I and 249 I of the German Civil Code (BGB).
+In doing so, the court followed the case law of the Federal Labor Court (BAG), according to which the employee must reimburse the employer for the necessary costs incurred by a detective due to a breach of employment contract if the employer assigns the surveillance of the employee to a detective based on concrete suspicion of an offence and the employee is convicted of an intentional breach of contract.
+In doing so, the employer must keep the costs incurred as low as possible and appropriately consider the interests of the injuring party , in accordance with the legal principle enshrined in Section 254 II of the German Civil Code (BGB).
+In the court's opinion, this requirement was met in the present case, and the costs for the detective agency must therefore be reimbursed by the plaintiff.

 Conclusion and practical tips

-A judgement of the LAG Cologne which is particularly exciting for employers.
+A ruling by the Cologne Labor Court which is particularly important for employers.

-It shows very well what options employers have to protect themselves against working time fraud.
-In particular, the possibility of being able to demand reimbursement of the costs of detectives from the employee is an important instrument for employers.
-Nevertheless, it should be noted that there are also there must actually be breaches of the employment contractso that a claim for damages is justified.
-If this instrument is nevertheless used, it must be ensured that the legal concept of §254 II BGB is always observed.
-This means that the employer is only entitled to reimbursement for measures that a reasonable, economically-minded employer would not only have taken as appropriate but also as necessary in the circumstances of the individual case to remedy the disruption or prevent damage.
+It shows very clearly what options employers have to protect themselves against working time fraud.
+In particular, the option of demanding reimbursement of detective costs from the employee is an important tool for employers.
+However, it should be noted that breaches of the employment contract must actually occur for a claim for damages to be justified.
+If this tool is nevertheless used, care must be taken to always observe the legal principle of Section 254 II of the German Civil Code (BGB).
+This means that the employer is only entitled to reimbursement for measures which a reasonable, economically minded employer would have taken as not only expedient but also necessary to eliminate the disruption or prevent damage, given the circumstances of the individual case.